Picovoice/orca/binding/python/README.md

 Replace the `${ACCESS_KEY}` with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).

-To synthesize a text stream, create an `Orca.Stream` object and add text to it one-by-one:
+To synthesize a text stream, create an `Orca.OrcaStream` object and add text to it one-by-one:

 ```python
 stream = orca.stream_open()